NOC-OI/python-novice-esces/_episodes/06-files.md

 {: .output}

 These files show waveheight data from some years in the decades indicated in the filename.
-As this example shows, `glob.glob`'s result is a list of file and directory paths in arbitrary order.
+As this example shows, `glob.glob`'s result is a list of files in arbitrary order.
 This means we can loop over it to do something with each filename in turn.
 In our case,